What is Flux-Cored Arc Welding (FCAW)? – A Full Guide

 The following are the applications of FCAW:

-- This arc welding process is found important in the shipbuilding industry as it saves huge labor costs.
+• This arc welding process is beneficial to shipyard operations in that it saves immense labor costs.

-- It is also used in many construction industries in the welding aspect.
+• It is applicable to other construction industries in the welding function.

-- It is widely applicable in mechanical industries.
+• It is very widely used in mechanical industries.

 Advantages and disadvantages of flux-cored arc welding (FCAW)